autobib/autobib/README.md

 If you are importing data with an identifier format that Autobib does not recognize, the `--local-fallback` option creates special `local:...` identifiers using the citation keys in the BibTeX file.

-Autobib tries to make imports as fine-grained as possible.
+Autobib tries to make imports succeed as much as possible.
-Even if one entry fails to import, it will continue to try to import the remaining entries.
+Even if one entry fails to import, it will continue to import the remaining entries.
 Any entry which could not be imported is printed to standard output along with a short description (in a BibTeX comment) explaining why the file could not be imported.
 This means you can use a workflow like the following: